-- Click Status in the menu at the top of the console then Security in the side panel. - Click the relevant panel according to the type of item to restore from quarantine: - Malware activity. - PUP activity - Exploit activity - Threats detected by the antivirus - Select the threat from the list where the Action field is Moved to quarantine or Disinfected. - Click the I icon in the Action field.
+- Click Status in the menu at the top of the console then Security in the side panel. - Click in the Threats detected by the antivirus panel. - Select the threat from the list where the Action field is Moved to quarantine or Disinfected.

+- Click the icon in the Action field.
 A window opens explaining the reason the item was moved to quarantine. - Click the Restore and do not detect again link.
 The item will be moved to its original location.
 The permissions, owner, and registry entries regarding the file will also be restored.